TechLeo-Libraries/BuildML/README.md

 ### v1.0.2 (January 2024):

 - Improved documentation.
-- Fix building all models without splitting the data.
+- Fix for building all models without splitting the data.
+- Updated requirements.txt file.

 ## Contributors
 We'd like to express our gratitude to the following contributors who have influenced and supported BuildML: